Mamie Eisenhower: Marriage

-Doud had many suitors, but she began courting Dwight D. "Ike" Eisenhower in 1915, who at the time was a second lieutenant.
+Doud had many suitors, but she became interested in second lieutenant Dwight D. "Ike" Eisenhower in 1915.
 They were introduced while the Douds were visiting a friend at Fort Sam Houston.
 He broke convention by inviting her to tour the facility with him while he made his rounds.
-She was immediately infatuated with him, but she initially turned him down when he asked her on a date.
-He pursued her for the following month as she courted other suitors before they began to date exclusively, and they were engaged on the following Valentine's Day in 1916.
-Ike had initially given her a miniature of his West Point class ring as was custom.
-On her request, he later gave her a full size ring, and he formally asked permission to marry her on Saint Patrick's Day.
-Mamie would go on to celebrate both Valentine's Day and Saint Patrick's Day as the anniversary of their engagement.
+She was immediately infatuated with him, but turned him down when he asked her on a date.
+He pursued her for the following month before they began to date exclusively, and they were engaged on Valentine's Day, 1916.
+Ike initially gave her a miniature of his West Point class ring, as was customary.
+At her request, he later gave her a full-size ring, and he formally asked permission to marry her on Saint Patrick's Day.
+Mamie celebrated both Valentine's Day and Saint Patrick's Day as anniversaries of their engagement.

 Mamie's father agreed to the marriage on the condition that Eisenhower did not enter the Army Air Service, as he considered it too dangerous.
 Apprehension of American entry into World War I accelerated their plans to wed, and they were married at the Doud family's home in Denver on July 1, 1916.
-They went on honeymoon and visited Ike's parents in Abilene, Kansas before returning to Fort Sam Houston where Ike was stationed.
-She also met Ike's brother, Milton S. Eisenhower, who would become a close friend to Mamie in his own right.
+They went on honeymoon and visited Ike's parents in Abilene, Kansas, before returning to Fort Sam Houston, where Ike was stationed.
+Mamie also met Ike's brother, Milton S. Eisenhower, who became a close friend to Mamie.

 Army wife

 Eisenhower lived the life of an army wife over the following years, continually moving as her husband was stationed at different posts.
-Over the course of Ike's 37 years in the military, they would live in 33 different homes.
-During some of these postings, she would participate in community projects, such as the establishment of a hospital in Panama.
+Over the course of Ike's 37 years in the military, they lived in 33 different homes.
+During some of these postings, she participated in community projects, such as the establishment of a hospital in Panama.
 Their military housing was often meager, and she was tasked with furnishing their temporary homes and making them livable.
 The Eisenhowers regularly entertained wherever they lived, and their home came to be known as "Club Eisenhower".
-Mamie would often attend card parties and luncheons with officers' wives She befriended many of them, but she had little patience for the gossip and intrigue that sometimes took place, refusing to take part in it.
+Mamie often attended card parties and luncheons with officers' wives, befriending many of them, but had little patience for the gossip and intrigue that sometimes took place, refusing to take part in it.

 Eisenhower no longer had the comforts that she had grown accustomed to in childhood.
 They had to survive on Ike's military pay and occasional support from Mamie's father.
-Ike and Mamie were often both physically and emotionally distant from one another, and Mamie experienced bouts of depression throughout her time as an army wife.
+Ike and Mamie were often both physically and emotionally distant from each other, and Mamie experienced bouts of depression throughout her time as an army wife.
 She had to grow accustomed to fear and loneliness during periods of separation while her husband was traveling for the army, and Ike once told her that his duty would "always come first".